smartcontractkit/x402-cre-price-alerts/README.md

 ```
 > Create an alert when BTC is greater than 60000
 ```
+> [!NOTE]: this is deliberately set to below current market price so that the trigger fires.

 Type `exit` or `quit` to disable chat (server continues running).